 How to Calculate Your CRS Score for Express Entry as an Indonesian Applicant

 Most Indonesian professionals who enter the Express Entry pool are quietly shocked when they first see their Comprehensive Ranking System (CRS) score.
-A 28-year-old with an S1 degree, five years at a Jakarta tech company, and IELTS scores around 7.0 typically lands somewhere between 430 and 460.
-The general draw cut-off has been sitting above 540.
+A 28-year-old with an S1 degree, five years at a Jakarta tech company, and IELTS scores around 7.0 can still be well below recent general-draw cutoffs; the exact score depends on the individual CLB conversion and other profile factors.
 That gap is not a dead end — it is a calculation problem, and calculation problems have solutions.

 This guide walks through exactly how the CRS works for Indonesian applicants, where the biggest point opportunities lie, and what realistic score improvements look like.